mhendrey/triton-translation-tutorial/README.md

 ]
 ```

-The output field mirrors the input field since the model will send back just a single
+The output fields mirrors the input field since the model will send back just a single
-answer, that is, it's best guess as to the language of the submitted text.
+answer, that is, it's best guess as to the language id and script of the submitted
+text.

 ```
 output [
     {
         name: "SRC_LANG"
+        data_type: TYPE_STRING
+        dims: [1]
+    },
+    {
+        name: "SRC_SCRIPT"
         data_type: TYPE_STRING
         dims: [1]
     }